Turkey Hollow: Production

 Turkey Hollow started out as a story called "The Musical Monsters of Turkey Hollow" which was written by Jerry Juhl as one of Jim Henson's proposed specials.
 The original production phase of "The Musical Monsters of Turkey Hollow" made it as far as puppet design where some of them were built and still exist in the archives.
-Photos of Lisa Henson and Cheryl Henson were taken in Jim Henson's back yard as a test to see how the puppets would look in the real world outside of a sound stage.
+Photos of Lisa Henson and Cheryl Henson were taken in Jim Henson's backyard as a test to see how the puppets would look in the real world outside of a sound stage.
 The intention was to shoot the special on location.
 In 2014, "The Musical Monsters of Turkey Hollow" was adapted into a graphic novel.

 When Turkey Hollow went into production, the original puppets in storage were refurbished by Jim Henson's Creature Shop with their designs updated by Robert Bennett (the winner of Jim Henson's Creature Shop Challenge) and Peter Brooke, the fabrication done by Julie Zobel, and the animatronics provided by John Criswell as seen in the Google+ Hangout tour.
 Principal photography was set to begin in the spring of 2015 in Nova Scotia, Canada.
 Because of a new tax credit, production on the special moved to Front Street Pictures in Vancouver where filming began on June 8, 2015.

+Release

+Turkey Hollow was later released on Disney+ on February 10, 2023.